03 – Equilateral triangle tool

 To manual section

 The body of the triangle is about 12 millimetres wide.
-On all three of the outer sides a finger fitter is provided for easy lifting or extra grip.
+On all three outer sides a finger fitter is provided for easy lifting or extra grip.
 One outer corner is rounded, the other two are sharp.
-All three corners have a pushpin marker at the top surface.
-Along the outside and inside are indents located at every centimetre.
+All three corners have a pushpin marker on the top surface.
+Along the outside and inside there are indents at every centimetre.
 They align with each other.
-In case the length of the side is odd numbered, there is an indent in addition at the halfway position.
+In case the length of the side is odd numbered, there is an additional indent at the halfway position.

 The TactiForma triangle tools are designed as equilateral triangles.
-This shape is more difficult to draw than an irregular triangle; therefor, you can just mark three positions or place three pushpins somewhere in the drawing area and connect them with a straight line.
-More triangle variations with specific properties, can be created with the square tool or the rectangle hook tool.
+This shape is more difficult to draw than an irregular triangle; therefore, you can just mark three positions or place three pushpins somewhere in the drawing area and connect them with a straight line.
+More triangle variations with specific properties can be created with the square tool or the rectangle hook tool.

 To description section